omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - added classes for assigned_workout_name/not_assigned_workout_name to user page to allow different stylings
 - added workout name classes to calendar workouts including assigned/notassigned
 - added {% if not user.is_coach or not user.is_gym_owner %} class="athlete_user" {% endif %} to tab div on user_page
+  - changed to if user.is_athlete after the below
+- changed signup to only give user.is_role = True for specific role.
+Removed extra roles for users in admin page
+- added styling for div .tab.athlete-user to give border radius on all sides for athletes
+- removed bulletpoints from calendar and added div class='calendar-workout-names' to replace the ul class styling
+- added if checks for if users exist in groups/coaches/athletes before adding/removing them
+- in views.py: replaced all if in or if not in with if filter.exists() where applicable.

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.